Ingenious-c0der/Beluga/documentation.md

 #### Can I use the same machine name in different machines?
 - No, the machine name should be unique.
 The machine name is used to identify the machine.

+#### Error : Cyclic Dependency (Deadlock) detected between Turing Machines :
+- This error is thrown when the Turing machines are pipelined in a cyclic manner.
+This error is thrown during the compilation phase.
+To resolve this error, make sure that the Turing machines are pipelined in a topologically sound manner.
+For example if Turing machine A relays to Turing machine B and Turing machine B relays to Turing machine C, then Turing machine C should not relay to Turing machine A.

+#### Error : Tape Name Clash :
+- This error is thrown when Turing machine A relays its tapes to turing machine B and turing machine B already has a tape named the same as one of the tapes relayed by Turing machine A. This error is thrown during the compilation phase.
+To resolve this error,make sure that tape names are unique across pipelined Turing machines.
+Example :
+ T.M.
+A with tapes {t0,t1,t2} relays to T.M.
+B with tapes {t0,t3,t4} will throw an error because T.M.
+B already has a tape named t0.To resolve, simply rename the tapes in T.M.
+B to {t5,t3,t4}.

 ### Question/ Error not listed here?
 - Please create an issue in the repo.